Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Auxiliary Technologies

 \subsection{Error Accumulation}

-In 1-bit SGD \cite{1bit}, error accumulation adds the current quantization error into the next mini-batch gradient before quantization in next iteration.
-This error-feedback ensures that all gradients are eventually added up into the model with full accuracy, although being delayed.
-This process is like equation (\ref{1bitSGD1}), (\ref{1bitSGD2}) and (\ref{1bitSGD3}).

-Karimireddy et al. \cite{EFsignSGD} proposed EF-SIGNSGD (SIGNSGD with Error-Feedb).
-In EF-SIGNSGD, the error is locally stored and added to the next step, also belonging to error accumulation.
+In 1-bit SGD ~\citep{1bit}, the current quantization error is added to the next mini-batch gradient before quantization in the next iteration through error accumulation.
+This error-feedback mechanism ensures that all gradients are eventually added up into the model with full accuracy, although with some delays.
+This process is described by Eq. (\ref{1bitSGD1}), (\ref{1bitSGD2}) and (\ref{1bitSGD3}).
+Karimireddy et al. ~\citep{EFsignSGD} proposed EF-SIGNSGD (SIGNSGD with Error-Feedback), which also uses error accumulation by storing the error locally and adding it to the next step.